 Though pre-popped popcorn failed to impress movie-goers in the 1930s, today, pre-popped snacks are on the rise.
 During the 2000s, people began to eye microwaved popcorn with suspicion.
 A 2008 study found that diacetyl, a chemical used in artificial butter flavoring, was linked to Alzheimer’s and lung damage in industrial settings, and microwavable bags were lined with perfluorooctanoic acid (PFOA), which was linked to a condition dubbed “popcorn lung” due to respiratory diseases contracted by microwave popcorn factory workers.
 (More recently, the same condition has been linked to e-cigarettes.)

 In 2013, AdAge reported that consumers were also growing tired of waiting for popcorn to pop.
-Microwave popcorn’s growth was miniscule, compared to nearly 12 percent growth—or nearly $672 million in sales—among pre-popped popcorns like Smart Food and Skinny Pop.
+Microwave popcorn’s growth was miniscule, compared to nearly 12% growth—or nearly $672 million in sales—among pre-popped popcorns like Smart Food and Skinny Pop.
 The trend suggested that consumers wanted popcorn that was ready to eat, not a snack they had to tend to.
 Plus, as any college student knows, microwave popcorn has a tendency to burn, setting off fire alarms when unattended.
-Just this month, a brand was recalled when some of its bags began to ignite in the microwave.
+In May of 2020, a brand was recalled when some of its bags began to ignite in the microwave.

 Regardless of the reasons, ready-to-eat popcorn seems here to stay.
 In 2018, one marketing agency reported that Americans were ready to be more adventurous with their popcorn.
 Instead of traditional butter or salt, consumers craved popcorn that was cheesy, chocolatey, or studded with mix-ins like nutritional yeast.

 Still, if you’re willing to wait a few minutes, it’s cheap and easy to make popcorn the old school way—from kernels that last months in the pantry.
-It’s comforting to know that with a glug of oil and a few minutes on a hot stove, freshly made popcorn—plus a new release on Netflix or Hulu—is always within reach, whether you’re stuck at home for weeks on end or not.
+It’s comforting to know that with a glug of oil and a few minutes on a hot stove, freshly made popcorn—plus a new release on Netflix or Hulu—is always within reach.